frisk0zisan/mysite/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-Masaki Sakata is a fourth year universtiy student at [Hokkaido University](https://www.hokudai.ac.jp/).
+Masaki Sakata is a master’s student at [Tohoku University](https://www.is.tohoku.ac.jp/).
-He is a member of Language Media Laboratory, and he studies Natural Language Processing.
+He is a member of [Tohoku NLP Laboratory](https://www.nlp.ecei.tohoku.ac.jp/), and he studies Natural Language Processing.
 His research interests include Question Answering and Named entity recognition.
 Other interests include design and gaming.
 If you have any questions, please feel free to contact me through my email icon.

+Masaki Sakata is a master’s student at [Tohoku University](https://www.is.tohoku.ac.jp/).
+He is a member of [Tohoku NLP Laboratory](https://www.nlp.ecei.tohoku.ac.jp/) and is studying Natural Language Processing.
+His research interests include Question Answering and Named Entity Recognition.
+Other interesting areas are design.
+Please feel free to contact me through my email icon if you have any questions.